KStarnes

 Teen Booklists

 Teen Booklists Find your next great read here!
 Browse teen books by topic or genre; lists link to our catalog to help you find the titles that look good to you.
-More lists are on their way.
-In the meantime, got an idea for a booklist you don't see?
-Suggest a teen booklist topic here!
 Teen Reads: Anti-Racism and Black Lives Matter Teen Reads: Book to Film Teen Reads: Classics Teen Reads: Clean (no sex) Teen Reads: Dark Fantasy Teen Reads: Diverse Voices Teen Reads: Dystopia and Sci-Fi Teen Reads: Fairytales and Retellings Teen Reads: Fantasy Teen Reads: Funny!
 Teen Reads: Graphic Novels for Middle School Readers Teen Reads: Graphic Novels for High School Readers Teen Reads: Grief, Death, and Dying Teen Reads: Historical Teen Reads: Leading Men Teen Reads: Mental Health Teen Reads: Middle School Books Teen Reads: Mystery Teen Reads: Native and Indigenous Authors Teen Reads: Oregon Authors and Stories Teen Reads: Paranormal Teen Reads: Rainbow Reads/LGBTQ+ Teen Reads: Realistic Fiction Teen Reads: Romance Teen Reads: Scary and Strange Teen Reads: Science Fiction Teen Reads: Social Movements Teen Reads: Sports Teen Reads: Strong Females Teen Reads: Thrillers Teen Reads: Tough Topics Teen Reads: Uplifting Reads for Tough Times

 Kids Book Club